What Is It?

 - Research opportunities for select students

-- Program head Jean-François Pombert, assistant professor of biology, whose expertise includes comparative genomics, computational biology/bioinformatics, and high-throughput DNA sequencing.
+- Program head Jean-François Pombert, associate professor of biology, whose expertise includes comparative genomics, computational biology/bioinformatics, and high-throughput DNA sequencing.

 - Illinois Tech’s traditional strengths in technology and new Center for Interdisciplinary Scientific Computing (CISC)

 - ISCB – International Society for Computational Biology https://www.iscb.org/